-To conduct our solicitation, the dedicated Internet website www.votepal.com will be used as a mirror to the SEC's EDGAR website for publicly available filings.
-We plan to use the telephone to contact a selected group of institution stockholders without a script, which will be our ONLY form of solicitation.
+We are planning a mailing to a limited number of shareholders, in accordance with Rule 14a-3, 14a-16 and SEC Release 34-55146.
+In order to supply required information, the dedicated Internet website www.votepal.com will be used primarily as a mirror to the SEC's EDGAR website for publicly available filings we have made.
 Our Proxy Card and VIF are available as an Appendix at the end of our Proxy Statement.